Stand-Down Comedian

 But that’s where Denise Brown was as wrong as she was cruel.

-As it turns out, Peters’s coworkers, all of whom find him hilarious, had convinced him to sign up for an open mic night appearance at a local comedy club that weekend in the hopes that it would spark a successful career in standup comedy.
+As it turns out, Peters’s coworkers, all of whom find him hilarious, had convinced him to sign up for an open mic night appearance at a local comedy club in the hopes that it would spark a successful career in standup comedy.
 But now….

 “It’s just an open mic thing,” says the manager of the comedy club.
 “He could’ve just not showed up.
 A lot of people don’t."